-Stairs are an important part of a house; they are usually a central focal point and high traffic area, so they need to be durable to withstand daily traffic, and should look good doing it.
-Many homes will, unfortunately, accumulate some major wear and tear on the stairs.
-Painting your stairs can be a great way to improve their look for a small investment, and by following this guide you can be sure that the paint job will last too.
+Stairs are an important part of a house.
+They are usually a central focal point and high traffic area, so they need to be durable to withstand wear and tear and should look good doing it.
+Many homes will, unfortunately, accumulate some major damage on the stairs.
+Paint can be a great way to improve their look for a small investment, and by following this guide you can be sure that the paint job will last.

 Depending on your existing stairs, you will have certain options in how to proceed.

 - In the case of worn-out carpeted stairs, you could simply replace the carpeting, but why not try improving that dated look?
 Remove some of the carpet and see what kind of wood is underneath.
-On some homes you will find perfectly good solid wood treads and risers.
+In some homes, you will find perfectly good solid wood treads and risers.
 If you do, you are lucky!
-And we can begin the process of refinishing as with bare wood stairs below.
+And we can begin the process of refinishing with bare wood stairs below.

 Bare Wood-Treaded Stair Refinishing

-- Next you want to sand the treads, to get the wood clean and to look its best: Use a belt sander with 60 or 80 grit sandpaper, and you will need to hand sand to get in the corners.
+- Next, you want to sand the treads to get the wood clean and smooth: Use a belt sander with 60 or 80 grit sandpaper, and you will need to hand-sand to get in the corners.
 Aim for an even finish.

-next you will want to choose a stain if you want a particular color.
-Its advisable to go with a dark stain for a rich look if you want to conceal imperfections, should your wood not be in good shape.
-Otherwise go with any stain you fancy, including light and medium tones; especially to have a weathered antique look.
-You could skip this step if you want just the natural oil finish, which will bring out the wood grain and detail.
-Stains purpose is really just to add color and will not affect the durability of the final product.
-It is also possible to get 2-in-1 stain and finish products, though use these with caution.
-Its better to get separate products for each step.
+You could skip this step if you want just the natural oil finish which will bring out the wood grain and detail.
+Stain's purpose is really just to add color and will not affect the durability of the final product.
+It is also possible to get a 2-in-1 stain and finish products, though use these with caution.
+It's better to get separate products for each step.

 Applying the Stain and Finish